 What about a marque car brand like BMW?
 Does the typical BMW driver even know his car could have been built in any number of countries including Mexico, China, South Africa and America?

-How about the all American Ford with its 65 plants worldwide, is anyone shocked to learn only 8 of them are in America?
+How about the all American Ford Motors with its 65 worldwide plants, is anyone shocked to learn only 8 of them are in America?

 The problem for Triumph and a few other motorcycle brands (Harley Davidson is the other obvious one) is that unlike the examples given above, their heritage is a huge part of the branding.